gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2.5/manual/assembly_instructions/step05.md

 #### Assembly

+:heavy_exclamation_mark: This step is only if you are NOT using a kit from our official distributors.
+All our kits are pre-tapped which means you can skip this step.

 :heavy_exclamation_mark: If you know how to tap a hole, use M5x8mm and M5 tap instead of self tapping screw

 1. We will pre-tap v-slot with self tapping screw to add Z axis end caps later in the assembly